Skip to main content

 Although the formal public comment period is closed, you can always use the email contact, anr.decvwmitigation@vermont.gov, to submit your contact information so that we can add your name to a distribution list for updates and information.

-For information related to the recent consumer protection settlement between VW and Vermont that includes additional restitution for owners of affected VW vehicles, please visit http://ago.vermont.gov/volkswagen-emissions-violations/.
+For information related to the consumer protection settlement between VW and Vermont that includes additional restitution for owners of affected VW vehicles, please visit http://ago.vermont.gov/volkswagen-emissions-violations/.

 Funding Opportunities